Pennsylvania Germans: An Interpretive Encyclopedia

 Although much of the culture is defined by language, there is so much more to learn.
 In Pennsylvania Germans: An Interpretive Encyclopedia chapters/essays are devoted to specific topics.

-Religion The Reformation resulted in many different interpretations of Christianity, and groups the Amish, Mennonites, Lutherans all brought their worship practices with them.
-Not all Pennsylvania Germans ride around with horse and buggy… and interestingly, not all buggies look the same.
+Religion- The Reformation resulted in many different interpretations of Christianity, and groups such as the Amish, Mennonites, and Lutherans all brought their worship practices with them.
+Not all Pennsylvania Germans ride around in horse-and-buggies… and, interestingly, not all buggies look the same.

-Farming The German farming methods of crop rotation were brought to America, making the Pennsylvania German farms successful.
-But they also created a new way to build barns, and the outbuildings are a hybrid of German and new world practices.
+Farming- German crop-rotation methods were brought to America, making Pennsylvania German farms successful.
+But they also created a new way to build barns, and the outbuildings are a hybrid of German and New World practices.
 The animals no longer lived in the house!

 Cooking– Although many early recipes have roots in Germany, cooks worked with what they could produce from kitchen gardens in their new home.
 Yvonne Milspaw’s piece on Food and Cooking (chapter 14) was my personal favorite.
-She points out something interesting… very few cookbooks come out of the early cooking practices.
+She points out something interesting… very few cookbooks come from early cooking practices.
 Why not?
-Because everyone knew the recipes, and just passed them orally.
+Because everyone knew the recipes and just passed them orally.
 Anything written down would be new or unusual.
 (We still deal with today, trying to get those recipes that Oma made and NEVER WROTE DOWN)

-Folkways and modern Interpretations Folk medicine, and Folklore, even the new modern interpretations and practices, like Braucherei and Urglaawe are explained.
-Traditional pagan practices that came along with the early settlers.
-Today there is a resurgence of the old ways with young new practitioners.
+Folkways and modern Interpretations – Folk medicine, folklore, and even modern interpretations and practices, like Braucherei and Urglaawe, are explained.
+Traditional pagan practices accompanied the early settlers.
+Today, there is a resurgence of old ways among young practitioners.

 Medicine, education, industry, and even tourism are covered in this comprehensive book.